OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

     Config:      unknown
     ERROR: Unknown config version

-If you are sure the configuration files are current for the OpenNebula version you have (i.e., 5.8.0 in the example above), you can initialize the version management by using OpenNebula version (e.g., ``onecfg init``).
-Or, by explicitly providing the version configuration files match (e.g., ``onecfg init --to 5.6.0``).
+If you are sure the configuration files are current for the OpenNebula version you have (i.e., 5.8.0 in the example above), you can initialize the version management by using OpenNebula version (e.g., ``onecfg init``) or by explicitly providing the version configuration files match (e.g., ``onecfg init --to 5.6.0``).

 In both cases, after the initialization, the configuration version should be known: